-An order can be force approved so long as the order status is "recently rejected."
-By default, orders stay in a "recently rejected" state for four days (96 hours) before they are permanently rejected.
-However, depending on your business needs, you may want orders to stay in a "recently rejected" state for a shorter period of time.
-For more information, please visit this page about the rejection override window.
+An order can be force approved so long as the order status is recently rejected.
+By default, orders stay in a recently rejected state for four days (96 hours) before their status becomes permanently rejected.
+However, depending on your business needs, you may want orders to stay in a recently rejected state for a shorter period of time.
+For more information, please review the rejection override window article.

 Under what circumstances should I force-approve an order?

 Generally speaking, we do not recommend force-approving orders.
-Bolt's fraud detection is highly sophisticated and collects numerous data points on each order to determine whether the activity is fraudulent; additionally, part of the reason you've purchased our product is so that you don't have to worry about reviewing orders.
+Bolt's fraud detection is highly sophisticated.
+It collects numerous data points on each order to determine whether the activity is fraudulent.
+Additionally, part of the reason you've purchased our product is so that you don't have to worry about reviewing orders.

-However, force approval might be appropriate in the event that you've had close personal contact with the customer who was rejected (for example, an in-person visit) and feel entirely confident that the order is legitimate.
+However, force approval may be appropriate in the event that you've had personal contact with the customer who was rejected (for example, an in-person visit) and feel entirely confident that the order is legitimate.
 Otherwise, we recommend keeping the order in a rejected state.